ruuda/hanson/docs/development.md

     tools/run_postgres.py --force-init run/db_dev

-Then in a different shell, perform the initial setup that creates the database and users, and then run all migrations to populate the schema:
+Then in a different shell, perform the initial setup that creates the database and database users, and then run all migrations to populate the schema:

     export PGHOST="$PWD/run/db_dev"
     tools/migrate.py setup